 Haworthia truncata f. variegata

-Haworthia truncata f. variegata is a small plant, up to 0.8 inch (2 cm) tall and up to 4 inches (10 cm) wide.
-It is easily recognizable by its leaves which have a nearly rectangular crosssection and are arranged in two opposite rows.
-The variegated leaves are creamy-white, yellow with green stripes and even distinct shades of brownish-green.
-The end of a leaf – the upper surface – gives the impression of having been cut (or truncated), hence the specific epithet truncata.
-The leaves are covered in white or gray lines with verrucosities.
+Haworthia truncata f. variegata is a small succulent up to 0.8 inch (2 cm) tall and up to 4 inches (10 cm) wide.
+It is easily recognizable by its leaves which have a nearly rectangular crosssection and are arranged in 2 opposite rows.
+The variegated leaves are creamy-white or yellow with green stripes and even distinct shades of brownish-green.
 The flowers are not very showy, emerging in white, tubular clusters on a up to 8 inches (20 cm) stem.

 How to Grow and Care